marketingarchitects/n8n-nodes-marketing-architects-node/README.md

 3. Add the Marketing Architects node to your workflow
 4. Select the desired resource (Brand, Text, Image, Video, Collage, or Project) and operation
 5. Configure the operation parameters and execute your workflow

+### Using Sora Video Generation

+The Sora video operations enable a complete workflow for AI-powered video creation:

+#### 1. Create Video with Sora

+Generate videos using OpenAI's Sora model with the following parameters:

+- **Prompt** (required): Describe the video you want to generate
+- **Model**: Choose between Sora 2 (default) or Sora 2 Pro
+- **Size**: Select resolution - 1280x720 (720p), 1920x1080 (1080p), or 720x1280 (portrait)
+- **Duration**: Choose video length - 4, 8 (default), 12, or 16 seconds
+- **Options**: Optionally add input reference for additional control

+#### 2. Get Sora Video Status

+Check the generation status of your video by providing the video ID returned from the creation step.

+#### 3. Get Sora Video URL

+Once your video generation is complete, retrieve the download URL using the video ID.

+**Example Workflow:**

+1. Use "Create Video with Sora" to start generation → Returns video ID
+2. Use "Get Sora Video Status" to monitor progress → Check if completed
+3. Use "Get Sora Video URL" to download → Retrieve final video URL

 ## Resources